DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 Another way to fix the issue is setting mesh quality constraints in optimization.
 Check the runScript_meshQualityConstraint.py script from the [UBend](https://github.com/DAFoam/tutorials/blob/main/UBend_Channel/runScript_meshQualityConstraint.py) tutorial.

+If you need to visualize which part of the mesh has poor quality, you can set `"writeMinorIterations": True`.
+DAFoam will write the mesh to the disk every time it tries to run the flow (even the checkMesh fails).
+You can then load the failed mesh in ParaView to visualize it.

 ## How to know the detailed description for a function's input parameters defined in runScript.py?